-- Don’t bother bringing your camera – Night Safari prohibits flash photography, so whatever pictures you take will be too dark.
+- Don’t bother bringing your camera – Night Safari does not allow flash photography.
 Even if you do decide to break the rules and use a flash, the only image you will be capturing are of startled and angry animals.

 - Catch the night shows – Night Safari puts on two wonderful shows – a fire throwing performance and a “Creatures of the Night” show.
 Double check the schedule and plan your visit to the park accordingly if you want to catch a show.

 - Learn from your guide – Some residents of Night Safari can only be seen in certain “hidden” locations.
 Book a wildlife tour and a guide will take you on a buggy ride through selected areas.
 Listen closely as your guide tells you little known facts and answers your questions about the creatures here.

 Science Centre Singapore is a fun learning experience complete with hands-on activities, live shows, and lively exhibits.

 The museum displays scientific concepts in vibrant ways that are rarely seen at other museums.

 For couples who want a fun day out, visit the Science Centre and test each other through a variety of exhibits.

 What should you look for at Science Centre Singapore?